ItalyStrap/theme-json-generator/README.md

 ```

 As you can see the `PresetCollection::class` accept an array with the preset configuration following the json schema
-for color,
-and then you can also provide a `category` name and `key` value, the `category` name is used to define that the config is
+for color, and then you can also provide a `category` name and `key` value, the `category` name is used to define that the config is
-for color, the key is optional and is used to know what is the key of the value, in color case the key and category are
+for color, the key is optional and is used to know what is the key of the value, in this case the key and category are
-the same so you can omit it (you will need it when you will set fontSize).
+the same, so you can omit it (you will need it when you will set fontSize).

 Now we can set the gradient: